jessiemasonx/frontend/CODENOTES.md

 __Engin__ doet het werk.
 Zorgt er voor dat het programma wordt ingelezen en wordt doorgegeven aan de content. __LHS__ gaat over waar is de declaratie van de var.
 Wat is de container.
 En de __RHS__ gaat over wat de waarde is van die variable.
 Wat is er opgeslagen in de container.

-# Samenvatting Tekst les 1
-Scope is the set of rules that determines where and how a variable (identifier) can be looked-up.
-This may be for the purposes of assigning to the variable, which is an LHS (left-hand-side) reference, or it may be for the purposes of retrieving its value, which is an RHS (right-hand-dise) reference.

 ## Compiler Theory